jhodges10/dips/dip-jeffh-governance-improvements.md

 7.

+## Modified Trigger Gobjects

+Both the RFP system and the MNO Polls require a small modification to the `trigger` object type (or introduction of a new one) in order to enable the functionality required for MNO Polls and RFPs.

+TODO:
+Look into the trigger gobject to see if all the fields are required or not, for example we don't need a payment address or payment amount.
+We also don't want to prune them or even really have Sentinel interact with them except in terms of providng the consensus mechanism for finality and deterministic creation of the `trigger` object.

 ## Approval and Implementation

 Prior to merging any code for this into the `master` branch.
 A governance proposal should be submitted to the network and must reach the minimum quorum before these changes to critical governance functionality are approved by the key stakeholders.